-FHI 360 works throughout the United States to advance health, safety, education and workforce development for people of all ages — particularly those who are underserved.
+FHI 360’s work in the United States advances health, safety, education and workforce development for people of all ages, particularly those who are underserved.
 In collaboration with government agencies, foundations, corporations and community organizations, we design, deliver and evaluate services and solutions to address the nation’s most pressing social problems.
-Over the past two decades, FHI 360 has worked with our partners to improve outcomes in HIV/AIDS prevention, obesity prevention, tobacco control, workplace safety, immunizations, early childhood and pre-K through 12 education reform, access to and success in postsecondary education, support for children and young persons with disabilities, workforce development and transition to careers, youth development and engagement, and research and evaluation.
+Over the past two decades, we have worked with our partners to improve outcomes in HIV/AIDS prevention, obesity prevention, tobacco control, workplace safety, immunizations, early childhood and pre-K through 12 education reform, access to and success in postsecondary education, support for children and young persons with disabilities, workforce development and transition to careers, youth development and engagement, and research and evaluation.

 - Collect evidence of effective policies and practices.

 - Create research-based programs and communications campaigns.

 - Build capacity to improve programs and bring them to scale.

 - Evaluate progress and outcomes.